 |TheHacker||Trojan/Generic.nodef, Trojan/Downloader.Geral.ngf, Trojan/Fesber.a, Trojan/PSW.LdPinch.andx|

-The detection percentage is based on that I have gathered 57731 scan results for the Microsoft Windows Component Publisher files.
-26 of these scan results came up with some sort of detection.
+The detection percentage is based on the fact that I have collected 58895 scan reports for the Microsoft Windows Component Publisher files.
+29 of these scan results came up with some sort of detection.
 You can view the full details of the scan results by examining the files listed above.

 The analysis is based on certificates with the following serial numbers: